 Everything’s great on paper with my life, career, etc. Others even say they are envious, but I don’t want to do it anymore.
 What’s wrong with me?

 Once we’ve mastered something, we tend to plateau.
 When challenges diminish, boredom sets it.
 Sometimes too much comfort can make us complacent, which in turn can generate its own sense of discomfort.

 Remember, goals should serve you.
 Not you, them [TBC]

 How can I decide between two (or more) ideas/projects that mean so much to me?
 Sometimes, I think it’s one and then I change my mind.
 And I get nowhere.
 The proverb “chase two rabbits, catch neither” comes to mind.
 What do I do?

 Sounds like a “Sophie’s Choice”, named after the William Styron novel and the Oscar-winning film starring Meryl Streep.
 Sophie, a Polish mother entering a Nazi concentration camp is forced into a dilemma: she must decide between which of her two children, Ewa and Jan she can save.
 The story details her life-long regrets.
 You and your multiple ideas and/or projects also make a family.
 Forcing you to forsake one is a form of evil.

 Anton Chekhov, who made his fortune writing so he could study medicine, answered: “I don’t know why one can’t chase two rabbits at the same time, even in the literal sense of those words.
 If you have the hounds, go ahead and pursue.”

-: I have an idea for a business (or nonprofit, book or other creative work) but everyone says it’s not feasible—or even a downright bad idea.
+I have an idea for a business (or nonprofit, creative work e.g. a book, etc.) but everyone says it’s not feasible—or even a downright bad idea.
 They’ve even showed me why it won’t work.
 Intellectually, I see their points, but I can’t seem to abandon the idea.
 What should I do?